hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 Currently, the `allocReconciler.computeGroup` function is a procedural function call chain.
 It creates several `allocSet` instances and passes them to subroutines that manipulate them.
 Many of those subroutines rely on processing logic that was applied in another previously executed subroutine.
-Many of them perform work not implied by their name.
+Some of them perform work not implied by their name.

 ### Proposed Solution

 Rather than adopting a paradigm based on set theory and procedural programming, the `taskGroupReconciler` reconciles a `TaskGroup` using a domain model approach.
-The idea is to break the problem into a set of components that process a focused area of the problem.
-The following diagram illustrates the domain model in terms of the relationships between the different components.
+The idea is to break the problem into a set of smaller problems that are limited in scope and complexity.

 The proposal introduces two new domain components to handle allocation reconciliation: